DANIELLE ADAIR

 MARLONA@STANFORD.EDU

-He served as the secretary of the Sri Lanka Association for Commonwealth Literature and Language Studies and has organized five international literary conferences from 2010-2023.
-He is a guest editor of Mise en Abyme International Journal of Comparative Literature and Arts (VIII, Issue 2), special edition on Sri Lankan Combative Art, Angampora.
+Marlon Ariyasinghe (he/him) is a writer, editor, theatre practitioner and researcher from Sri Lanka.
+He is a master’s graduate in English from the University of Geneva and received his BA (honors) in English from the University of Peradeniya.
+He served as the secretary of the Sri Lanka Association for Commonwealth Literature and Language Studies and has organized multiple international literary conferences from 2010-2023.
+He was the co-editor of Mise en Abyme: International Journal of Comparative Literature and Arts (VIII, Issue 2), a special edition on Sri Lankan Combative Art, Angampora.

-He was the Senior Assistant Editor of Himal Southasian, a regional magazine of politics and culture.
+He was the Senior Assistant Editor at Himal Southasian, a regional magazine of politics and culture.
 His rapportage has been featured in Reuters, DW, BBC World, WION, The Washington Post, NPR, and other outlets worldwide.
-He has directed plays for Emmet Theatre Company in Geneva.
+Marlon has directed plays for Emmet Theatre Company in Geneva and published a collection of poetry Froteztology in 2011.

 KARISHMA BHAGANI